 Torrance, CA – December 23, 2020 – Honda (NYSE: HMC) is recalling 210,000 vehicles in the so-called “salt belt” whose drive shafts – which transfers power to the wheels – may become corroded and break.
 This could cause the vehicle to stall or roll away when parked.
 The recall includes:

 - 2007 – 2008 Honda Fits

-This recall is one of two Honda has issued for vehicles that were sold or registered in the 22 states that use salt to de-ice roads in the winter.
-Salt can be very corrosive to vehicles’ undersides.
+This recall is one of two Honda has issued for vehicles sold or registered in the 22 states that use salt to de-ice roads in the winter.
+Salt can be very corrosive to the underside of vehicles.

-The recalled vehicles’ drive shafts are supposed to have a protective coating, but due to a manufacturing error, the coating may not stick to the metal and could peel or chip off.
-Left unprotected, road salt can eat away at the drive shaft and cause it to break.
-As a result, the vehicle may stall or roll away when parked.
+The recalled vehicles’ drive shafts are supposed to have a protective coating, but due to a manufacturing error, the paint on the driveshaft may peel and chip over time and potentially cause corrosion, due to exposed bare metal .
+Left unprotected, road salt can eat away at the driveshaft and cause it to break.
+As a result, and similar to the 2020 Ford Explorer, the vehicle may stall or roll away when parked..

 Other ‘salty’ recalls

 Salt was also the culprit of a recent Ford recall of its 2013-2017 Explorer SUVs.
 In that case, the substance corroded the bottom of the vehicles and caused their toe links – which form part of them and ensure that the cars go in the right direction – to snap.
 In May of last year, Mazda also pulled close to 50,000 cars off the market to replace faulty parts that could result in a loss of power steering.
 The recall also came about because of corrosion caused by road salt.

 Stalling, especially on the freeway, can increase the risk of a rear-end crash.
 Vehicles with a broken driveshaft could also roll away if parked on a slope without engaging the emergency brake.